built-on-openfin/workspace-starter/how-to/integrate-server-authentication/README.md

       await fin.me.hide();
     }

+    // TODO: WHEN STUCK OR UNHAPPY PATH DETERMINE WHAT TO DO NEXT
-    if (url.pathname === '/app/stuck') {
+    // We provide an example of launching a new window to show a friendly error message if (url.pathname === '/app/stuck') {
       console.log(
         'Detected we are authenticated but a redirect has encountered an error and is stuck so the main provider.html page will not be loaded.
 Showing a friendly error message.'